Low-mass Dark Matter searches with EDELWEISS: Acknowledgements

 \section{Acknowledgements}

+The help of the technical staff of the Laboratoire Souterrain de Modane and the participant laboratories is gratefully acknowledged.
 The EDELWEISS project is supported in part by the German Helmholtz Alliance for Astroparticle Physics (HAP), by the French Agence Nationale pour la Recherche (ANR) and the LabEx Lyon Institute of Origins (ANR-10-LABX-0066) of the Universit\'e de Lyon within the program ``Investissements d'Avenir'' (ANR-11-IDEX-00007), by the P2IO LabEx (ANR-10-LABX-0038) in the framework ``Investissements d'Avenir'' (ANR-11-IDEX-0003-01) managed by the ANR (France), and the Russian Foundation for Basic Research (grant No. 18-02-00159).
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie Grant Agreement No. 838537.
 The datasets presented here are available from the corresponding author on reasonable request.